-3.4 Styling your Presentation
+3.5 Styling your Presentation

-The css that is included by the default template are three files.
+The css that is included by the default template are:

-- impressConsole.css contains the CSS needed for the presenter console to work, - highlight.css contains a default style for code syntax highlighting, as that otherwise would be a lot of work.
+- highlight.css contains a default style for code syntax highlighting, as that otherwise would be a lot of work.
 If you don't like the default colors or styles in the highlighting, this is the file you should copy and modify. - hovercraft.css, which only includes the bare minimum: It hides the impress.js fallback message, the presenter notes, and sets up a useful default of having a step width be 1000 pixels wide.